cysouw/graphicalgrammar/text/german.md

 ### Kuderna (1893) *Sprachliches Mahnwort*

 Béla Kuderna (1846-1915) was a captian (*Hauptmann*) in the Austrian army and teacher for German language and style at the *Infanterie-Cadetenschule* in Vienna.
-He wrote a short article about the general method of teaching German language, called *Sprachliches Mahnwort*.
+He wrote a short article about the method of teaching German language, called *Sprachliches Mahnwort*.
 This article includes two quick examples of *Satzbilder* as he uses them in his classes [@kuderna1893: 268-269].
 Shortly afterwards he publishes a complete booklet about his approach to graphically analyse sentences, called *Das Satzbild in seiner Anwendung für die Lehre vom Satze* [@kuderna1895].
 This book goes into great detail explaining his approach, including numerous practical examples.

 As for the inspiration for his graphical approach, Kuderna mentions Bauer (see [@sec:bauer1850]) in passing [@kuderna1895: 4], but only to complain about the non-mnemonic usage of letters and symbols by Bauer.
 For example, instead of using an abstract letter *A* for the main clause, Kuderna proposes to use the letter *H* as abbreviation of the German word *Hauptsatz*.